captbullett65/MSCFT/README.md

 - Update `forecast-index.md` with a working link to your file.

 CHANGELOG.md
+## [4.5]   - 2025-09-04 added the algorithms updates in the nodes to reflect Stanford PDF notes
 ## [4.2]   - 2025-08-01 nodes A-G.6
 ## [4.1 B] - 2025-07-26 6-node structure including Node F (RAG)
 ## [4.1 B Refactored] - 2025-07-26